Skip to main content

 Terms of reference of Ystadau Cymru.

-Introduction and purpose
+Introduction

 The aims of Ystadau Cymru

-• To explore the medium and long-term options for delivering public value from assets held by the wider Welsh Public sector
+• To explore the medium and long-term options for delivering public value from assets held by the wider Welsh Public sector.

 • To influence and support effective collaborative asset management across the Welsh public sector for a greener and more sustainable Wales for our future generations.